Home > Blog > Which Companies Provide Verified Reviews for House Sitting Services

 Read the coded language.
 "The dogs are early risers" means 5am.
 "The cats are independent" means you will rarely see them and they do not want to be held.
 "The house has a lot of character" sometimes means things will break.
 "They are particular about their home" means expect detailed instructions.
 None of this is dishonest.
 It is the natural politeness of people who do not want to scare applicants away but also do not want to lie outright.

 A response to a less-than-perfect review is itself a signal.
+Most platforms allow one response to a review, displayed underneath it permanently.
 If a sitter has received a review that seems harsh or unfair and they responded calmly, maturely, and without defensiveness, that tells you more about their character than a page of five-star reviews.
-We have always believed that how someone responds to criticism says more than whether they received it.

 Why Reviews Are Confirmation, Not the Decider